 Owning a pet cockatiel can often have you questioning which foods are safe for them.
 It can be tempting to sit down with breakfast and toss them a few fruits that were sitting on your plate, but not all fruits are safe for cockatiels.

 Are blueberries safe for cockatiels to eat?
-Yes, cockatiels can be given blueberries in small amounts, but be careful regarding the amount and intervals that you feed them in.
+Yes, cockatiels can be given blueberries in small amounts; they are considered one of the best fruits to incorporate into their diet.

 Nutritional Benefits of Blueberries

 Blueberries are sweet, nutritious snacks that are popular in most homes with pet birds.
 These small berries have lots of minerals, vitamins, and antioxidants while remaining very low in calories.
 They aren’t only delicious, but they help keep your birds’ diet well-balanced.

 Some of the most significant benefits come from antioxidants and minerals.
 These keep your cockatiels feathers healthy and shiny.
 The high sources of vitamins C and K also help regulate their immune system.
 As long as you aren’t solely feeding your cockatiels blueberries, then there is no harm in giving them some in moderation.

 A Cockatiel’s Diet

 On top of a clean environment and regular exercise, a diet full of a variety is crucial for keeping your cockatiel illness free.
 In the wild, cockatiels are classified as granivores; they eat an abundance of different types of seeds that they forage in their home range.
 Smaller portions of their diet consist of other various shrubs, fruits, and vegetables.
 Even though they are considered herbivores, they occasionally feed on small insects or grubs.